-Paul Holt forms Photocentric Ltd after his repeated attempts to get employment as the Managing Director of someone else’s company fail.
-The idea behind the company is to commercialise a patent he had earlier written on pre-packaging photopolymer to make stamp making easier.
+Photocentric Ltd is formed in the summer of 2002 in a small room in Peterborough with no windows.
+The idea behind the company was to commercialise a patent on pre-packaging photopolymer to make stamp-making easier.
 A few months later the first imagepac packs of photopolymer are made- they leak badly and don’t make very good stamps, but they are at least simpler to use!
-It is the world’s first pre-packaged photopolymer printing plate, but not many people in the world know or care about it.
+It is the world’s first pre-packaged photopolymer printing plate.
 We make imagepac by folding plastic over on itself, sealing the edges, filling it with photopolymer, rolling the air bubbles out with a rolling pin and sealing the top- all by hand.
-It is a slow process and difficult to maintain quality, but it slowly gains sales with business stamp makers in the UK.
+It is a slow process and difficult to maintain quality, but we slowly improve it, ironing out problems and it steadily gains sales with UK business stamp makers.

 We design our own exposure units to make stamps using imagepac and call it imagebox 1.
 It’s our first experience with the design and engineering of a machine.